 Ankylosing spondylitis: Eat well for bone health

-Although there's no definitive research suggesting a specific diet that's good for ankylosing spondylitis — a type of arthritis that affects the spine — a healthy diet is good for everyone, including those with this condition.
-It's also important to get enough of certain nutrients that help reduce your risk of thin, weak and porous bones (osteoporosis), a common complication of ankylosing spondylitis.
+Ankylosing spondylitis is a type of arthritis that affects the spine.
+Although there's no definitive research suggesting a specific diet that's good for ankylosing spondylitis, a healthy diet is good for everyone, including those with this health problem.
+It's also important to get enough of certain nutrients that help reduce your risk of thin, weak and porous bones, called osteoporosis, a common complication of ankylosing spondylitis.
 And a healthy diet can help you manage your weight, which may affect your symptoms.

 If you have ankylosing spondylitis, be sure to:

 - Get enough calcium.
-Calcium is essential for strong bones.
-Men and women between the ages of 18 and 50 need 1,000 milligrams of calcium a day.
+Calcium is needed for strong bones.
+Adults between the ages of 18 and 50 need 1,000 milligrams of calcium a day.
 Women ages 50 and up and men older than 70 need 1,200 milligrams a day.
 Good sources include low-fat dairy products, dark green leafy vegetables, canned salmon, and tofu and other soy products.

 - Limit alcohol.
-Drinking more than one or two alcoholic drinks a day speeds bone loss and reduces your body's ability to absorb calcium.
+Drinking more than one or two alcoholic drinks a day speeds bone loss and reduces the body's ability to absorb calcium.
 Drinking alcohol with meals slows calcium's absorption, as well.
-Mixing alcohol with certain medications also can cause serious side effects to your liver and kidneys.
+Mixing alcohol with certain medicines also can cause serious side effects to the liver and kidneys.

 - Hold the caffeine.
 Caffeine can slightly increase calcium loss during urination.
-But much of its potentially harmful effect stems from substituting caffeinated beverages for milk and other healthy drinks.
-Moderate caffeine use — about two to three cups of coffee a day — won't be harmful as long as your diet contains enough calcium.
+But much of its potentially harmful effect stems from drinking caffeinated beverages instead of milk and other healthy drinks.
+Moderate caffeine use — about 2 to 3 cups of coffee a day — won't be harmful as long as your diet contains enough calcium.

 - Maintain a healthy weight.
-Being overweight puts added stress on your bones and joints.
+Being overweight puts added stress on bones and joints.
 Being underweight increases the chance of bone loss and fractures.
-So, maintaining a healthy body weight is good for your bones, as well as for your health in general.
-Keep in mind that certain ankylosing spondylitis medications and complications may contribute to weight loss or gain.
-Talk to your doctor if you're struggling to maintain a healthy weight.
+So maintaining a healthy body weight is good for your bones and for your health in general.
+Keep in mind that certain ankylosing spondylitis medicines and complications may contribute to weight loss or gain.
+Talk to your health care provider if you're struggling to maintain a healthy weight.

-Some medications you use may limit how your body is able to use the nutrients you eat.
-Ask your doctor if you need to consider supplements to ensure you're getting enough of the vitamins and minerals you need.
+Some medicines you use may limit how your body is able to use the nutrients you eat.
+Ask your health care provider if you need to take supplements to get enough of the vitamins and minerals you need.